apache/hudi/rfc/rfc-60/rfc-60.md

  */
 public interface HoodieStorageStrategy extends Serializable {
   /**
-   * Return a fully-qualified storage file location for the given filename.
+   * Return a storage location for the given filename.
    *
    * @param fileId data file ID
-   * @return a fully-qualified location URI for a data file */
+   * @return a storage location string for a data file */
   String storageLocation(String fileId);

   /**
-   * Return a fully-qualified storage file location for the given partition and filename.
+   * Return a storage location for the given partition and filename.
    *
    * @param partitionPath partition path for the file
    * @param fileId data file ID
-   * @return a fully-qualified location URI for a data file */
+   * @return a storage location string for a data file */
   String storageLocation(String partitionPath, String fileId);
 }